-2.1 Compliance with Standards
+3.1 Compliance with Standards

 The requirement to comply with these standards of conduct is a condition of employment.
 Employees who fail to comply with these standards may be subject to disciplinary action up to and including dismissal.
-Employees should contact Human Resources for advice and assistance on the interpretation or application of this Policy.
+Employees should contact Human Resources (HR) for advice and assistance on the interpretation or application of this Policy.
+Deals with recurrent issues and ongoing situations rather than one-time events.

-2.2 Loyalty
+3.2 Loyalty